tirkarthi/tirkarthi.github.io/_posts/2017-10-28-coloring-india.md

 ### Not so great things

 Aside from all the cool things that can be done with logic programming it gives us a fresh breath of ideas and abstractions to play around with.
 But it is also not something magical in its working that there is no ecosystem around the logic programming community though a lot of cool things can be done with it.
 I also hit some scalability issues like I tried to unify the entire nation's district around 600 lvars which caused the SWI-prolog implementation to segfault that reminds me of the fact that there is also a cost towards the abstractions that we leverage.
+Thus I was not able to completely solve the problem on country level and had to solve it for different states and combine the solutions together.

 ### Conclusion